madgen/madgen.github.io/posts/2019-09-14-Verifying-the-Leftist-and-Heap-Properties-of-a-Leftist-Heap.markdown

 # A simple heap

-A heap is a used to quickly access and maintain access to the maximum or the minimum of a collection of values.
-The following typeclass summarises the common operations.
+A heap is a (conceptually) tree-based data structure used to quickly access and maintain access to the maximum or the minimum of a collection of values.
+It satisfies the _heap property_, that is (for a maximum heap) the label of a node is bigger than or equal to that of its children.
+The following typeclass summarises the common operations on heaps.

 ```haskell
 class Heap heap where